ESL/EFL Writing Activity - Elementary - 25 Minutes

 Reinforce your students' knowledge of what, when, where, why and how questions with this fun and imaginative teaching activity.
 Students are divided into four teams and shown a large Tic Tac Toe grid with a different question word in each square.
 Teams have to ask and answer questions using the question words in the squares.
 Teams win squares by asking questions correctly.
 The first team to get three squares in a row wins.

-Teaching activities for asking questions are available on the pages below:
+Teaching resources for asking questions are available on the pages below: